-- a) Risk assessment of potentially damaging construction activities. - b) Identification of "biodiversity protection zones". - c) Practical measures (both physical measures and sensitive working practices) to avoid or reduce impacts during construction (may be provided as a set of method statements). - d) The location and timing of sensitive works to avoid harm to biodiversity features. - e) The times during construction when specialist ecologists need to be present on site to oversee works. - f) Responsible persons and lines of communication. - g) The role and responsibilities on site of an ecological clerk of works (ECoW) or similarly competent person. - h) Use of protective fences, exclusion barriers and warning signs.
+- a) Risk assessment of potentially damaging construction activities. - b) Identification of "biodiversity protection zones". - c) Practical measures (both physical measures and sensitive working practices) to avoid or reduce impacts during construction (This may be provided as a set of method statements and must include finalised considerations for Badger). - d) The location and timing of sensitive works to avoid harm to biodiversity features. - e) The times during construction when specialist ecologists need to be present on site to oversee works. - f) Responsible persons and lines of communication. - g) The role and responsibilities on site of an ecological clerk of works (ECoW) or similarly competent person. - h) Use of protective fences, exclusion barriers and warning signs.